lakshman52264/ISL-Recognition/README.md

 4. **Training**: Training the model with the extracted features.
 5. **Evaluation**: Evaluating the model's performance on the test set.
 6. **Results Visualization**: Visualizing the results of the model.

+### Continued training.ipynb

+This notebook focuses on the continued training of a pre-trained model on the ISL dataset -word_level.ipynb.
+It includes the following sections:

+1. **Data Preprocessing**: Loading and preprocessing the dataset for training.
+2. **Model Architecture**: Defining the architecture of the deep learning model.
+3. **Training**: Training the model again with the augmented dataset .
+4. **Evaluation**: Evaluating the model's performance on the test set.
+5. **Fine-Tuning**: Fine-tuning the model for improved accuracy.

 ## Streamlit App